ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/detection_event_rules.md

 When a detection event is produced, the ML cube Platform reviews all the detection event rules you have set and triggers those matching the event.

-Rules are specific to a task and require the following parameters:
+Rules are specific to a task and are characterized by the following attributes:

-- `name`: a descriptive label of the rule.
+- `Name`: a descriptive label of the rule.
-- `task_id`: the unique identifier of the task to which the rule belongs.
+- `Detection Event Type`: the type of event that triggers the rule.
-- `detection_event_type`: the [DetectionEventType] that the rule matches.
+- `Severity`: the severity of the event that triggers the rule.
+If not specified, the rule will be triggered by events of any severity.
-- `severity`: the [DetectionEventSeverity] of the event.
+- `Monitoring Target`: the monitoring target whose event should trigger the rule.
-- `monitoring_target`: the monitoring target whose event should trigger the rule.
+- `Monitoring Metric`: the monitoring metric whose event should trigger the rule.
-- `model_name`: the name of the model to which the rule applies.
+- `Model name`: the name of the model to which the rule applies.
 This is only required when the monitoring target is related to a model
   (such as `ERROR` or `PREDICTION`).
-- `actions`: A sequential list of actions to be executed when the rule is triggered.
+- `Actions`: A list of actions to be executed sequentially when the rule is triggered.

 ## Detection Event Actions
 Three types of actions are currently supported: notification, plot configuration and retrain.